 Home > Camino Frances Guide > Camino Frances Stages > Stage 3: Zubiri to Pamplona

-Zubiri to Pamplona: Step by Step Guide to Stage 3 of the Camino Frances
+Zubiri to Pamplona: Easing Your Way Along Stage 3 of the Camino Frances

 saying hello to horses in the rural landscape of Navarra between Zubiri and Pamplona on the Camino Frances

-• You’re tired after the previous few days exertions.
-Travel, walking and the different beds will start catching up with you.
+• You’re tired after the previous few days exertions.ย Travel, walking, jetlag and different routines and beds will start catching up with you.

 Map showing the route from Zubiri to Pamplona along the Camino Frances